Can we define ourselves by one event?

 This story doesn't just make the point that US policy against potential terrorists is overzealous and unfair; it beat the notion into my brain until I wanted to scream, “enough, already, I get your point!”

 If you're looking for a play that makes a similar statement right now but with a more engaging delivery, I recommend you check out The Hope Hypothesis instead.

-Andrew Andrews attended Duck at IRT Theater in New York on Monday, October 28, 2019 @ 8:00pm to write this review.
+Andrew Andrews attended Duck at IRT Theater in Manhattan on Monday, October 28, 2019 @ 8:00pm to write this review.

 The Hope Hypothesis